Deer Antlers FAQ (Frequently Asked Questions)

 Deer antlers can used in countless different crafts, activites and projects.
 If you have a knack for building unique items, perhaps you should take a shot at crafting a deer antler lamp.
 Some other items you can make with deer antlers are pens, knife handles, chandeliers, picture frames and letter openers just to name a few.

 Why Do Deer Have Antlers?

 Male deer have antlers for a number of reasons, one of which is to battle other male deer with during the mating season (rut).
 When 2 male deer want to fight for the mating rights of a nearby doe, they will ram into one another with their antlers first until one of them backs down.
 This type of sparring can go on for hours, sometimes producing serious injury.
 After the rut is over they no longer need to battle other male deer, they will shed their antlers until spring time.

 Absolutely!
 Deer antlers are a completely safe and natural product that dogs can chew on and ultimately eat.
 You may not realize it, but antlers contain loads of calcium and vitamins, all of which are beneficial for a dog's health.
 Just be sure to watch over your dog as they enjoy their treat to ensure they don't get any pieces caught in their throat.

 Why Do Deer Rub Their Antlers on Trees?

 Deer rub their antlers on trees to either to remove the velvet like tissue covering them or to challenge other bucks in the area.
-When a buck rubs his antlers on a tree, it releases an oil that leaves a distinct oder and signals their desire to spar with other bucks.
-During the rut, it is common for bucks to challenge one another in hopes of winning mating rights to nearby does.
+When a buck rubs his antlers on a tree, it releases an oil that leaves a distinct odor and signals their desire to spar with other bucks.
+During the rut, it is common for bucks to challenge one another in hopes of winning mating rights to nearby doe.